 One user stated, “Not sure Lycopene does anything at all.
 I’m better off just eating tomatoes.”

 “My doctor says Lycopene supplements are worthless.
 He says to drink tomato juice and eat tomatoes,” says another individual.

-There are some customer complaints regarding Lycopene supplements.
+There are some customer complaints regarding Lycopene supplements and that’s not exactly a selling point.
 One dieter stated, “This caused serious diarrhea.
 That is not healthy.”

 According to another customer, “Lycopene supplement gives me abdominal pains.
 Not good!”

-Here at DietSpotlight, we always need to see published clinical studies that support the supplement and the ingredients it uses.
-As for Lycopene, there are some scientific studies that link this carotenoid to heart health and antioxidant support, but no research has tied Lycopene to weight management or fat reduction.
+Here at DietSpotlight, we always need to see published clinical studies that back the supplement and the ingredients it uses.
+As for Lycopene, there is some scientific research that links this carotenoid to heart health and antioxidant support, but none has tied Lycopene to weight management or fat reduction.
 This is an important factor to keep in.

 From what we gathered, some doctors recommend Lycopene supplements and others do not.
-Remember that it’s always best to get this ingredient from the food itself if possible.
-Since this powerful antioxidant is not linked to fat loss or weight reduction, we do not encourage dieters to choose this type of supplement.
+Remember that it’s always best to get this ingredient from food itself if possible.
+Since this powerful antioxidant is not linked to fat loss or weight reduction, we don’t feel comfortable encouraging dieters to choose this type of product.

-Among the best diet products we’ve spotted in 2015 is Leptigen.
-This weight loss formula uses a combination of four ingredients, which have been proven in documented scientific studies to help increase fat loss and ignite metabolism.
+Among the best products we’ve seen in 2015 is one called Leptigen.
+This weight-loss formula uses a combination of four ingredients, which have been proven in documented scientific studies to help increase fat loss and ignite metabolism.
 Furthermore, we did not find any complaints of unpleasant side effects and user feedback on the web shows people are seeing great results.

 Plus, the makers of Leptigen show great confidence in the formula so they’re offering a Special Trial Offer, which is a positive sign.